- matplotlib.pyplot.margins(*margins, x=None, y=None, tight=True)#

 Set or retrieve autoscaling margins.

 The padding added to each limit of the Axes is the margin times the data interval.
-All input parameters must be floats within the range [0, 1].
+All input parameters must be floats greater than -0.5.
 Passing both positional and keyword arguments is invalid and will raise a TypeError.
-If no arguments (positional or otherwise) are provided, the current margins will remain in place and simply be returned.
+If no arguments (positional or otherwise) are provided, the current margins will remain unchanged and simply be returned.

 Specifying any margin changes only the autoscaling; for example, if xmargin is not None, then xmargin times the X data interval will be added to each end of that interval before it is used in autoscaling.